kuzudb/kuzudb.github.io/docs/getting-started.md

 This guide provides instructions and examples on how to set up and start working with Kùzu with CLI, Python, and C++ APIs.
 The CSV files used in this example can be downloaded at: [**TODO: link the files used in this example**].

 # CLI
 Kùzu CLI (Command Line Interface) is a single, dependency free executable.
 It is precompiled for Mac and Linux.
 The CLI can be downloaded at [**TODO: update the download URL after release**].
 After the CLI is downloaded and extracted into a directory, you can navigate the directory from your terminal, and set the execute permissions with `chmod +x graphflowdb`.
-Then you can run the executable. with `./graphflowdb -i <db_path>` where `<db_path>` is the directory for the database files.
+Then you can run the executable with `./graphflowdb -i <db_path>` where `<db_path>` is the directory for the database files.
 This path can point to an existing database or to a directory that does not yet exist and Kùzu will open or create a database at that location as needed.
 You will see a prompt as below:

 ```
 serializedGraphPath: test